jcjorel/clonesquad-ec2-pet-autoscaler/docs/BUILD_RELEASE_DEBUG.md

 ## Configuring the DevKit to launch demonstrations

-To increase portability of execution envrionment needed by CloneSquad activities (dev/run/build/test...), a DevKit is provided as a Docker container.
+To increase portability of execution environment needed by CloneSquad activities (dev/run/build/test...), a DevKit is provided as a Docker container.

 It is the vehicule for publishing the CloneSquad releases but also the environment where to launch the various demonstrations.